-Azure non-persistent disks
+Azure nonpersistent disks

-Azure VMs offer non-persistent disks after a VM is deployed.
-In case of a VM reboot, all content on those drives will be wiped out.
-Hence, it is a given that data files and log/redo files of databases should under no circumstances be located on those nonpersisted drives.
-There might be exceptions for some of the databases, where these nonpersisted drives could be suitable for tempdb and temp tablespaces.
-However, avoid using those drives for A-Series VMs since those non-persisted drives are limited in throughput with that VM family.
+Azure VMs offer nonpersistent disks after a VM is deployed.
+In the case of a VM reboot, all content on those drives is wiped out.
+It's a given that data files and log and redo files of databases should under no circumstances be located on those nonpersisted drives.
+There might be exceptions for some databases, where these nonpersisted drives could be suitable for tempdb and temp tablespaces.
+Avoid using those drives for A-Series VMs because those nonpersisted drives are limited in throughput with that VM family.